golemfactory/yagna-docs/README.md

 To get set-up as a provider on the community subnet, follow our Provider tutorial and installation instructions.
 For this release, we have prepared a dedicated and controlled sub-network using Ethereum Rinkeby Testnet for payments.
 This means that the tokens received for the rental of your computing power will not hold any value outside of the network.

-If you would like to earn real GNTs now, head over to our [Clay Golem Beta implementation](https://golem.network/products/clay-beta/) \(Legacy Golem\), which uses Ethereum mainnet.
+If you would like to earn real (pre-migration) GNTs now, head over to our [Clay Golem Beta implementation](https://golem.network/products/clay-beta/) \(Legacy Golem\), which uses Ethereum mainnet.

 {% page-ref page="provider-tutorials/provider-tutorial.md" %}